-Figure 114.
+Figure 116.
 The Firewall / MAC Filter page.

-Select the needed action from the drop-down list in the Default mode section to configure filtering for all devices of the router's network:
+Select the needed action from the Default mode drop-down list to configure filtering for all devices of the router's network:

-- Allow: Allows access to the router's network and to the Internet for devices (the value is specified by default); - Deny: Blocks access to the router's network for devices.
+- Allow: Allows access to the router's network and to the Internet for devices (the value is specified by default); - Deny: Blocks access to the router's network for devices. - You can use the Deny mode only if an active rule which allows access to the device's network is created on the page.